aubreyrjones/iblisvm/docs/instructions.md

     (a, b, regC) : a or b may be either registers or 8-bit signed literals, performs the operation "regC = (a . b) ?
 1 : 0".

+NOT - Invert bits.

+    (regB, regC) : invert the bits in regB and store in regC.
+    (b, regc)    : invert the bits of literal b and store in regC.

 JUMP - Unconditional jump.